 In addition to performing, the spark of educating young musicians was ignited.
 Due to his positive mentoring experience, he felt compelled to give back.
 Marcell began coaching young musicians at the Calhoun Summer Jazz Camp in Manhattan.
 He has done similar work at the COTA Jazz Camp in Delaware Water Gap, Pennsylvania.
 After receiving his master’s degree, Marcell was given the opportunity to perform and teach, for many summers, at the Birch Creek Performing Arts Center in Door County, Wisconsin.
 He taught beginning jazz theory and served as a trumpet teaching assistant at the Jazz House Kids Summer Jazz Camp in Montclair, New Jersey from 2012 to 2015.
 Additionally, from 2012 to 2018 Bellinger served as a teaching artist for the Jazz House Kids educational outreach program in Newark, NJ.

-Now residing in Philadelphia, Bellinger is an adjunct professor at Temple University, instructor at the Philadelphia Clef Club of Jazz and Performing Arts, after school ensemble director in the Havertown School District.
+Now residing in Philadelphia, Bellinger is an adjunct professor at Temple University and instructor at the Philadelphia Clef Club of Jazz and Performing Arts.
 He has collaborated with the Philadelphia Jazz Project on a variety of concert series, one of which resulted in a live album of his original compositions inspired by artist Norman Lewis.
 In his quest for knowledge, Marcell continues to study various musical subjects with Philadelphia stalwart music performer and industry maven John Vanore.
 He remains an active arranger, composer and trumpet player.
 Since music has made such a difference in his life, Bellinger continues his commitment to use music to positively influence people--young or old--wherever he goes.